Signage is Something No Business Can Ignore

 Consider These Signage Practices

-The graphics on your business signage is just as important as the message the sign is conveying.
-Regardless of the signs you choose. your business probably has a custom logo or color scheme it follows on its merchandise and other tagged or wrapped items so your signage should be no different.
-Keeping the same text titled fonts and color patterns or schemes the same across all signage is key for customers.
-If a customer were to see your signage outside of your business, they should be able to identify or associate that signage with your business.
-This concept of cohesiveness is especially important when it comes to a store, building, parking, and road signage.
-These signs typically catch the eye of a possible customer once.
-With that in mind, customers should be able to see your business logo or color scheme, recognize it in seconds and know where they are going or that they are in the right place.
+The graphics on your storefront signage are just as important as the message your signs are conveying.
+Regardless of what type of signage your choose to display, your business probably has a custom logo, brand and/or color scheme you abide by for merchandise and other tagged or wrapped items; this is important!
+But it’s also just as important that you keep all of your printed and designed materials consistent in your signage so that you are staying on brand.
+Keeping the same text, titled fonts, and color patterns or schemes the same across all signage is key in creating recognition of your brand.
+If a customer were to see signage advertising your business in an offsite location, they should be able to easily identify and associate that signage with your business.
+This concept of cohesiveness is especially important when it comes to storefront, building, parking, and road signage.
+These signs typically catch the eye of a possible customer once and it can be brief – so make it count!
+Customers should be able to see your logo or color scheme, recognize it in seconds and know where they are going or better yet, that they are in the right place.
+Brand recognition is one of the key factors in gaining repeat customers and keeping them in the long haul – people like a brand that they can trust (a.k.a a brand that knows who they are).

 Types of Signs and Where Should They Be Located

-Exterior signage such as store signs, window graphics, yard signs, vehicle wraps, and wall graphics are all great options for placement outside of your business.
-Banners, acrylic signage (most commonly used for directory purposes), tri-folds, flyers and digital signage are all great interior options for any business.
+Exterior signage such as store signs, window graphics, yard signs, vehicle wraps, and wall graphics are also great options for placement outside of your business.
+Banners, acrylic signage (most commonly used for directory purposes), tri-fold brochures, flyers and digital signage are all great interior options for any business.

 Creative Design and Print Resources